jaracil/nxpy/README.rst

 pynexus
 =======

 A Python library for easy playing with Nexus.
-Pynexus works with Python 2.7
+Pynexus works with Python 2.7 and Python 3